yujiri8/yujiri.xyz/software/install.md

 * [`rar`](https://rarlab.com), `unrar` - tools for `.rar` files.
 (They're separate packages on FreeBSD.)

-* [`xpdf`](https://www.xpdfreader.com) - dedicated PDF reader and manipulator.

-* [`geeqie`](http://geeqie.org) - image viewer.
-It's not like you need `geeqie` to view images, and I don't even like the program, but I find it useful for viewing all the image files in a directory in a single window.
+* [`eog`](https://wiki.gnome.org/Apps/EyeOfGnome) - "eye of GNOME" (image viewer).
+It's not like you need a program like this to view images, but I find it useful for viewing all the image files in a directory in a single window.

 * [`tesseract`](https://github.com/tesseract-ocr/tesseract) - [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) for Unix!
 FOSS, and works out of the box.